Overall rating: ⭐⭐⭐⭐ 4/5 (2 ratings)

-Listen on VoiceMap
+🎧 Listen to a sample section on VoiceMap

-This self-guided audio tour is an ideal Port Chalmers shore excursion for cruise ship passengers, and a perfect walking tour for independent travellers or locals wanting to uncover the town’s unique history.
+This self-guided audio tour is an ideal Port Chalmers shore excursion for cruise ship passengers and a perfect walking tour for independent travellers or locals wanting to uncover the town’s unique history.
 With just an hour or two to spare, explore notable landmarks and maritime stories at your own pace.

 For visitors exploring the wider region, consider pairing this tour with Otago Harbour by Bike or a Dunedin City Walking Tour to experience the harbour, city streets, and surrounding history in one adventure.